earthly/website/blog/_posts/2021-10-22-bash-string.md

 Phone number: XXX-XXX-XXXX
 ```

-If the substitution logic is at all complex this regex replacement format can become hard to understand and you may want to consider using regex match (below) or pulling in an outside tool like `sed`.
+If the substitution logic is complex, this regex replacement format can become hard to understand, and you may want to consider using regex match (below) or pulling in an outside tool like `sed`.

 ## Bash String Conditionals